All Episodes

 The techniques worked.

-Uh MSNBC is reporting that there has now been an agreement reached between McCain, Warner, and Graham with the White House on the tribunal legislation.
+MSNBC is reporting that there has now been an agreement reached between McCain, Warner, and Graham with the White House on the tribunal legislation.

 They're reporting it as breaking news now.

-I don't know what the details of this are.
+I don't know what the details of this are, but it's just mark my words.

-This is not a cave uh by the White House, particularly after this report last night on the O'Reilly factor.
+This is not a cave by the White House, particularly after this report last night on the O'Reilly factor.

-We'll have a brief break here be back after this.
+We'll have a brief break here.

-Iowa Senator Tom Harkin, a Democrat today defended Venezuelan President Hugo Chavez's United States speech, United Nations speech, in which Chavez called President Bush the devil.
+Iowa Senator Tom Harkin, a Democrat, today defended Venezuelan President Hugo Chavez's United States speech, United Nations speech, in which Chavez called President Bush the devil.

 Harkin said the comments were incendiary, then went on to say, let me put it this way.